So here we are in the year 2008,

 Am I missing something or is there really no

 young black Avantists?
-Is there a black American avant-garde under the
+Is there a black American avant-garde

 age of fifty?
 I speak of the black American because that is what I am